demisto/content-docs/docs/tutorials/tutorial-TIM-export-indicators-to-3rd-party.md

 	1. In the Intelligence Download Settings section, we enter the following:

 	   * A meaningful name so we can identify what the intelligence download does from the main view.

 	   * Verify **Is Threat Intelligence** is selected.

 	   * Provide more detailed information about exactly what we are getting in this feed in the **Description** field.

-		* Enter the following as the **URL**:
+	   * Enter the following as the **URL**:<br/>
 		`https://<Cortex XSOAR_address>/instance/execute/instance_name`

 	 		where

 	 	   * Cortex XSOAR_address is the URL of your Cortex XSOAR instance
 	 	   * instance_name is the name of the integration instance.

 	 		For example, `https://myCortexXSOAR.com/instance/execute/ExportIndicators_instance_1`

 	   * The reliability or confidence we have in the source of this information in the **Weight** field.

 	 ![Intelligence Download Settings](../doc_imgs/tutorials/tutorial-playbook-export-to-splunk/splunk_intelligence-download-settings.png)

 	 1. Under **Parsing Options**:

 	    * As we have a CSV file, we enter *,* as the **Delimiting regular expression**.

 	    * The **Fields** should be entered as follows: ip:"$9"

 	 	  * ip is the indicator type as it is called in Splunk.
 	 	  * $9 is the column in the csv file in which the value is located.

 	    * Under **Skip header lines**, we enter 1, as that is the header row in our CSV file.

 	 ![Intelligence Download Settings](../doc_imgs/tutorials/tutorial-playbook-export-to-splunk/splunk_parsing-options.png)